ICP-Y2/workshop-week-2-SuyogShrestha-7/README.md

 **3.2.
 Learning Reflection**

 Write a brief note on the results observed while changing the resistor’s resistance in the simulation.
-What about direction of LED connected?
+What about direction of LED connected? when changing  the value of resister the the bright ness of light also changes. if the resistence is set to 0 the bulb gets damagae.
+If the resistance increassed then bright ness of the bulb is decressed.

 ```